AdobeDocs/experience-platform.en/help/edge/commands/configure/onbeforeeventsend.md

 >[!TIP]
 >
->The objects `content.xdm` and `content.data` are guaranteed to be defined, so you do not need to check if they exist.
+>The objects `content.xdm` and `content.data` are always defined in this context, so you do not need to check if they exist.
 Some variables within these objects depend on your implementation and data layer.
 Adobe recommends checking for undefined values within these objects to prevent JavaScript errors.

 For example, if you wanted to: